PTz0uAH/fpc4all/README.md

  Nothing is lost.. since all commits are back-trackable the fpc-upstream devs can implement the changes into their mainstream git if needed.
-Overhere we are pioneering and use unorthodox methods to present a workable version for pioneering.. which means utilizing neat stuff that would "normally" take ages to prep via the official repos..
+Overhere we are pioneering and use unorthodox methods to present a workable version for experimentation.. which means utilizing neat stuff that would "normally" take ages to prep via the official repos..

  As "spoiled" Delphi7-pro user I observed the past decades of FreePascal development with